 Jenny Young (Executive Headteacher and Trustee)

-Experience: 34 Years in the teaching profession; experience of teaching across the keystages; leading Maths, ICT and English, Keystage leader in KS1 and 2, and Deputy Head experience at two large primary schools before becoming Headteaher at Lenham Primary School in January 2010.
+Experience: 36 Years in the teaching profession with experience of teaching across the keystages; leading Maths, ICT and English, Keystage leader in KS1 and 2.
+She has had Deputy Head experience at two large primary schools before becoming Headteaher at Lenham Primary School in January 2010.
 Jenny returned to Allington Primary School as Headteacher in January 2015 and became Executive Headteacher in July 2016.

 Members of the Trust (not Trustees)